gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - can also add compensators to improve this
 - can treat difference between 2 masses as a disturbance
 - if you add an integral term the problem is that it remembers things from the past
-- if you have integral term on (b) and go to 1, the integra term gets bigger even though you have overshot
+- if you have integral term on (b) and go to 1, the integral term gets bigger even though you have overshot
 - that's why integral controllers make your overshoot worse
 - rule of thumb: steady state error --> integral controller, system too slow --> derivative controller
 - to optimize transient respone, steady state error usually gets worse so you need an integral compensator

-#### Compensator Terminology
+#### Compensator Terminology - Review
 - Proportional - compensators that feed error signal directly to plant
-- Integral -
+- Integral - feed integral of error to plant
-- Derivative
+- Derivative - feed derivative of error to plant

 #### Configurations
+- 2 main configurations
-- cascade compensator - often done in digital control since it's easy to implement
+1. cascade compensator - often done in digital control since it's easy to implement
-- forward you can do a feedback compensator
+2. forward you can do a feedback compensator
-- at the end of the fay (feedback/feedforward path) doesn't mater bc poles and zeros have the same effect in terms of changing the angle
+- at the end of the day (feedback/feedforward path) doesn't matter bc poles and zeros have the same effect in terms of changing the angle
 	- might have some effect on steady state error though

-#### Improving SE w/ Cascade
+#### Improving SSE w/ Cascade
-- intgral control
+- integral control
 	- ideal integral compensation - add an integrator to the forward path
-	- lag compensation
-- fake an integral
+	- lag compensation - fake an integral
-- first method produces a 0 sse and requires active circuit
+- first method produces a 0 sse but requires active circuit
 - second method uses only passive components (resistors, conductors, capacitors)
 	- less likely to get overflow issues when doing this in software

 ##### Ideal integral Compensation
-- add an integrator to the forward path
+- add an integrator to the forward path, increases system type
 - PI controller
 - if we just add pole at the origin, replace K by K/s we significantly change the root locus
 	- with higher gain, poles are going to go unstable eventually but theyre not that far to the left
-	- no sse but transient respone suffers
+	- no sse but transient response suffers
 	- in second graph there is no way you can get close t desired settling time (vertcal line)
-- to get around this, you add a zero (proporional integral controller)
+- to get around this, you add a zero (proporional integral controller) near the origin at s = -a
 - gives you a 0, Ka/s is the integral part and the other part is proportional (K) in K(s+a)/s
 - if you take A and put it super close to origin, the 2 angles pc and zc can be a degree or 2 (not really changing)
 	- you'll end up with a point really close to A